tschuy/hiking-by-transit/marin/getting-to-marin.md

 ### Marin Transit 68

-Starting August 10th, transfers between the Golden Gate Transit 580 and Marin Transit 68 are scheduled as a "pulse".
+Transfers between the Golden Gate Transit 580 and Marin Transit 68 are scheduled as a "pulse".
 Each meet is short enough to avoid long waits, but long enough to allow for comfortable transferring.
 From Del Norte BART to getting on the Marin Transit 68 is consistently just over one hour.

 **Weekday transfers at San Rafael**